skies-io/skies-io.github.io/_posts/2015-12-29-Continuous-Integration.md

 We also used [Sonar-CXX](https://github.com/SonarOpenCommunity/sonar-cxx), a plugin for Sonar to manage the C++.
 It can read the reports of [Valgrind](http://valgrind.org), [cppcheck](http://cppcheck.sourceforge.net), [RATS](https://code.google.com/p/rough-auditing-tool-for-security/), [gcovr](http://gcovr.com), [Vera++](https://bitbucket.org/verateam/vera/overview) ...

 Sonar also made some further analysis of the code, such as its complexity or duplication rate.
+The advantage of using SonarQube is to have a global visibility over the source code; if the problems are put forward, it is easier to correct them.

+{% include image.html img="assets/Continuous-Integration/Sonar-preview.png" caption="Sonar preview" %}

 ## Our choice